 You want to engage with forward thinking architectural design practices embedded with advanced technical skills, 'live' briefs and practice-based learning

 You're an excellent team player, inquisitive, and keen to share and explore new ideas

 All about the course

-The programme is based on a modular structure, delivered over two years.
-Each module provides learning and appropriate skill development consistent with its position in the overall structure.
-Intensive 'diagonal' workshops are embedded throughout the program to ensure integration across the modules and a holistic approach.
+Delivered over two years, the MArch award programme is based on a 240-credit modular structure.
+Each module is carefully-designed to provide learning and appropriate skill development consistent with its position in the overall structure.
+Intensive 'diagonal' workshops are embedded throughout.

-In year two, you'll experience a series of design workshops to further your theoretical knowledge and practical application of architectural principles.
-You'll also focus your studies on the emerging and important field of urban ecologies.
-Year two culminates with a semester-long design research project (thesis) in which you will articulate an architectural position based on professional practice.
+- In year two, you will experience further Design Studios, which include design workshops with industry partners from the UK and Europe.
+Year two culminates with a semester-long design research project (thesis) in which you will articulate an architectural position based on professional practice

 Explore the role of histories and theories in generating cultural values for making places and material artefacts.
 You will develop a comprehensive and systematic understanding of how theories of architecture contribute to framing practice, and how built places and material artefacts participate in forming theories.